Six Steps To Unleashing The Peace Within

 Step 1 - Find a cool quiet place

 The first step in unleashing your inner peace is to find somewhere that will allow you to feel safe whilst meditating and undisturbed.
 Some of the sorts of places you might consider are sitting on the ground in the garden, near a river, or if you are like me and bound to the city, simply sitting in your lounge room will suffice.
-There are though a few key things that you must consider -
+I have this meditation pillow I use at home and also this organic hemp mat that I use when I’m outside.

 There should be little traffic noise